 Large Codebase Analysis

-The 200,000-token standard context window (1 million for tier 4 organizations) enables genuine whole-codebase analysis.
-You can feed Claude an entire application, ask about architectural patterns, identify refactoring opportunities, or track dependency chains across hundreds of files.
+The 200,000-token standard context window (1 million for tier 4) enables genuine whole-codebase analysis.
+You can feed Claude an entire application and ask about architectural patterns across hundreds of files.

 Safety and Reliability